renovatebot/renovate/docs/usage/self-hosted-configuration.md

 When this option is `true`, Renovate will do the following during repository initialization:

-- Try to fetch the default config file (e.g. `renovate.json`)
+1. Try to fetch the default config file (e.g. `renovate.json`)
-- Check if the file contains `"enabled": false`
+1. Check if the file contains `"enabled": false`
-- If so, skip cloning and skip the repository immediately
+1. If so, skip cloning and skip the repository immediately

 If `onboardingConfigFileName` is set, that file name will be used instead of the default.

 If the file exists and the config is disabled, Renovate will skip the repo without cloning it.
 Otherwise, it will continue as normal.

-It can speed up initialization significantly in cases where most repositories are disabled, at the cost of an extra API call for enabled repositories.
+`optimizeForDisabled` can make initialization quicker in cases where most repositories are disabled, but it uses an extra API call for enabled repositories.

-A second, advanced, use also exists when the bot global config contains `extends: [":disableRenovate"]`.
+A second, advanced, use also exists when the bot global config has `extends: [":disableRenovate"]`.
-In that case, Renovate will check for a repo config file containing one of the following:
+In that case, Renovate searches the repository config file for any of these configurations:

 - `extends: [":enableRenovate"]`
 - `ignorePresets: [":disableRenovate"]`
 - `enabled: true`

-If any of those three are found, then the repo initialization will continue.
+If Renovate finds any of the above configurations, it continues initializing the repository.
-If not, then Renoate will skip the repository without cloning it.
+If not, then Renovate skips the repository without cloning it.

 ## password